PCMDI/pcmdi_metrics/README.md

 4) Results are output in JSON files which are easy to read and use.
 The results are organized as nested python dictionaries which are easy to acces and manipulate.
 Examples are available in the file {install_prefix}/PCMDI_METRICS/doc/simple_json_test.py

-PREPARING THE INPUT PARAMETER FILE:
+PREPARING THE INPUT PARAMETER FILE
 ----------------------------------

 work in progress...